-As discussed in Note 2, the financial statements of the Fund are intended to present only the financial position of the Fund and the changes in its financial position, and do not purport to, and do not, present fairly the financial position of the Government of the District of Columbia as of September 30, 2019 and 2018, or the changes in its financial position for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 2 to the financial statements, the financial statements present only the Fund and do not purport to, and do not present fairly the financial position of the Government of the District of Columbia as of September 30, 2020, or the changes in its financial position for the year then ended, in conformity with U.S. generally accepted accounting principles.
 Our opinion is not modified with respect to the matter.